Transient osteoporosis of the hip

 Typically plain radiographs are normal initially but usually become abnormal by 4-8 weeks following the onset of symptoms.
 Findings include:

-- subchondral cortical loss involving femoral head and neck: virtually pathognomonic 2
+- subchondral cortical loss involving femoral head and neck: virtually pathognomonic; present in only 20% of cases after 4-8 weeks from symptom onset 2

 - often profound osteopenia of the femoral head and neck region